patrickfrey/mewa/doc/grammar.md

 The name _lexemname_ defines the identifier this lexem can be referred to in the grammar.
 The regular expression string _pattern_ quoted in single or double quotes defines the pattern that matches the lexem.
 You can have multiple declarations with the same name _lexemname_.
-The optional cardinal number _select_ defines the index of the subexpression of the regular expression match to select as the value of the lexem recognized.
+The optional integer number _select_ defines the index of the subexpression of the regular expression match to select as the value of the lexem recognized.
 If _0_ or nothing is specified the whole expression match is taken as lexem value.
 If multiple patterns match at the same source position then the longest match is taken.
 If two matches have the same length, the first declaration is chosen.
 Keywords and operators of the the grammar do not have to be declared in the lexer section but can be directly referred to as strings in the rule section of the grammar.